NSBA HealthInsurance Consortium

 Law firms of all sizes face significant challenges in relation to the affordability of healthinsurance.
 The Nebraska State Bar Association is proud to announce that it has established a new healthinsurance option for its members, the NSBA HealthInsurance Consortium.
 The Consortium consists of multiple employers, with NSBA membership, pooling together to obtain affordable healthinsurance coverage on terms similar to those currently available only to large employers.
 Here are some of the advantages:

 Affordable Coverage: By pooling together, employers are better positioned to obtain more affordable healthinsurance coverage due to economies of scale, managing savings, and spreading risk.

-- Flexibility: The Consortium expects to offer a variety of ACA compliant health plan options.
-Each employer in the Consortium would have the option of selecting the type of health plan or plans that works best for its employees (high deductible plan vs. low deductible plan, etc.).
+Flexibility: Each employer in the Consortium has the option of selecting the type of health plan or plans that works best for its employees (high deductible plan vs. low deductible plan, etc.).

-- Available to Family Members: Employers participating in the Consortium may offer family and dependent coverage to their employees.
+Available to Family Members: In addition to staff, employers participating in the Consortium may offer family and dependent coverage to their employees.

 Aon Risk Solutions is the broker for the NSBA HealthInsurance Consortium.
 In addition to brokering the plan for the Consortium (i.e., coverage options, premiums and other terms), Aon’s role is to provide education and answer questions about coverage options, provide claims assistance services, assist with employee enrollment, help resolve benefits questions or issues and provide ongoing support to the HealthInsurance Consortium Board.
 The Aon team is lead by Nebraska lawyers, Pat Bourne and Michaela Valentin.